-How we select the best credit cards for travel points
+Research methodology: How we select the best credit cards for travel points

-Here’s the catch: To earn the introductory bonus, you must spend a certain amount using your new card within a certain time frame.
+- Minimum spending requirements – to earn the introductory bonus, you must spend a certain amount using your new card within a certain time frame.
 We like reasonable spending requirements that make it easy to get your bonus.
 We do list cards with bigger requirements – but only if the reward is huge.

 Benefits and perks

-There are many different styles of travel rewards credit cards and to be able to decide which one is a good fit.
+However, there are many different styles of travel rewards credit cards and to be able to decide which one is a good fit.
 They each work in dramatically different ways.
 Let’s break down each type!

 Travel credit cards that earn transferable rewards are a bit more complicated to use, but offer the most potential value.
 Earning transferable points is also an excellent hedge against frequent flyer program devaluations.
 If airline A makes a negative change to its award chart, with flexible points you’ll still have other options for making the most of your rewards.